libresoul/mysite/src/blog/regex-the-love-hate-relationship.md

 ![Greedy matching demo](/images/greedy_matching_demo_regex-the-love-hate-relationship.webp
 )

-Well here there's my useless opinion about Regex, and I encourage each and everyone of you to learn regex but don't use them unless you have to.
+Well there's my useless opinion about Regex, and I encourage each and everyone of you to learn regex but don't use them unless you have to.
 If you have to, make sure to test them 20 or more times before you casually push it to production on Friday. :3